+ What is Nightline?

 + Does York Nightline cater for York St John University?

 Yes!
 Nightline caters for both University of York and York St John University.
-Callers from YSJ will receive an identical service to UoY, and are welcome to use any our phone and online services, as well as visit our flat in Heslington.
+Callers from YSJ will receive an identical service to UoY, and are welcome to use any our phone and online services, as well as visit our flat at the University of York.
 The only exception is that we are unfortunately unable to send sexual health supplies directly to York St John students, but we can provide information as to where they can be acquired.
 Our online Info Hub has information which applies to members of both Universities, and a YSJ equivalent should always be given when a UoY service is offered.

 If you are a York St John Student, please feel free to check out our YSJ Info Page for more details.